 Help!
 The deer are eating my native plants.

 Deer LOVE legumes and are attracted to tall grasses.
 Avoid those and you have a good start at keeping the deer from using your prairie as a buffet.

 Help!
 I want to see more deer in my prairie.

 Deer seek the cover that tall grasses provide and they prefer to browse on blossoms in early spring and legumes throughout the spring.
-Indian grass (Sorghastrumnutans), Purple prairie clover (Daleapurpea), Canada tick trefoil (Desmodiumcanadense), Round-headed bush clover (Lespedeza capitate), and Illinois tick trefoil (Desmodium Illinoense) are all plants that attract and support deer.
+Indian grass (Sorghastrum nutans), Purple prairie clover (Dalea purpea), Canada tick trefoil (Desmodium canadense), Round-headed bush clover (Lespedeza capitata), and Illinois tick trefoil (Desmodium illinoense) are all plants that attract and support deer.

 Let’s talk about Weeds